apeinot/DD2480_lab2_group18/README.md

 To test the mailbot we had it mail itself with a correct and a wrong password.
 We supplied it with an invalid recipient e-mail address and ensured that an error was thrown.
 Likewise we also entered an invalid sender e-mail address.

+## History of project builds

+The server stores the result of all builds.
+This history is easily accessible via a web interface.
+This interface will be linked in the github and email notification.

+You can access the history directly by accessing the URL/IP: http://130.237.227.78:8018/.
+Each build is given an unique URL. in the form: http://130.237.227.78:8018/<user>/<repository>/<commit_id>.

 ## Running the Project

 ### Platform and Dependencies